Temporal structures of the X-ray photoemission problem: Numerical Results and Physical Interpretation

-The fidelity, given by Eq.~\eqref{eq:45}, results from the interference between two similar photoemission processes with distinct threshold energies, split by $\epsilon_B\z$.
-The first process involves excitations to the plugged final states, has a lower threshold energy $E_P\z$ and is described by the Doniach-Sunjic law:
+The fidelity, given by Eq.~\eqref{eq:44}, results from the interference between two similar photoemission processes with distinct threshold energies, split by $\epsilon_B\z$.
+The first process involves excitations to the plugged final states, has a lower threshold energy $E_P\z$, and follows the Doniach-Sunjic law: